jakriz/node-events-map/README.md

 ====================
 This is a simple [node.js](https://nodejs.org/) application which displays a location extracted from an IP address to all connected clients in real time on the world map.
 This app can be used, for example, to show your users' activity around the world.

 The application uses [express.js](http://expressjs.com/) framework and [socket.io](http://socket.io/) to push the events to the client.
-Geolocation is done using a free database from [maxmind](https://www.maxmind.com).
+The geolocation of IP addresses is done using a free database from [maxmind](https://www.maxmind.com).

 How to run
 ----------